World Forestry Congress: 10th World Forestry Congress: Paris, France, 17–26 September 1991

-Read the following excerpt form an interview with FAO's Director-General, Edouard Saouma:
+Read the following excerpt from an interview with FAO's Director-General, Edouard Saouma:

 The threat to forests is worldwide and by no means confined to tropical forests.
 In short, we run the very real risk of undermining a resource base that is fundamental to the future development of the Earth.
 This must not be allowed to occur.
 Our responsibility extends not only to all people now living on the planet, but also to future generations.
 Therefore, I cannot but applaud the selection of "Forests, a heritage for the future" as the theme for the Tenth World Forestry Congress.
 As co-organizer of the Congress, along with the Government of France, FAO has committed substantial human and financial resources to ensuring that this will be the most widely followed Congress to date.
 The fruits of this effort are already evident; the number of voluntary papers was forecast as approximately 300 but more than 700 have been received.
 In the same vein, I would also wish to note that FAO has chosen "Trees for life" as the theme for World Food Day, 16 October 1991.

 More than 2,500 forestry decision-makers from 136 countries attended the Congress.